Refija/DIA/ReadME-Task 2.txt

 Task 2:
 Built upon the task 1.
 Task 1 must be run first in order to generate 2 csv files that are used for the task 2, "results.csv" that gives matching records from 2 datasets and "score.scv" with similarity score between the records.
-Use this tables to generate ML Training/validation/testing.
+Use this tables to generate ML.
+Training/validation/testing.
 The first matching attribute is transformed from string to numeric for the ML purpose.

 Algorithms: K-Nearest Neighbors and Random Forest classifier for accuracy comparison, how accurately the model will predict match/no match outcome based on score(>0.5)
 Observed results: KNN, higher accuracy with less numbers of neighbors.
 Random forest classifier higher accuracy with parameters included given by the model as the best one for the test prediction, approx. 0.03% improved model.